eduardoluizdev/ignite-reactjs-todo/README.md

 📃 - Todo app made with React.

-Project developed during the ReactJS Ignite Course from [Rocketseat](https://www.rocketseat.com.br/ignite).
+Project developed during the ReactJS Ignite Course in its second version from [Rocketseat](https://www.rocketseat.com.br/ignite).

 ---